Skip to content

 Yes.
 Two identical MultiPlus units connected via VE.Bus double the continuous output.
 Both units must be the same model, hardware revision, and firmware version.
 They share load equally.
 This is often more cost-effective than replacing with a single larger unit and provides redundancy — if one fails, the other continues at half capacity.

-Our remote diagnostic starts from £75 and covers VRM alarm history review, load profile analysis, PowerAssist configuration audit, AC input and output limit verification, and thermal assessment.
+Our free remote diagnostic covers VRM alarm history review, load profile analysis, PowerAssist configuration audit, AC input and output limit verification, and thermal assessment.
 We identify exactly which appliance combination is causing the overload and recommend the most cost-effective fix.

 Still getting overload shutdowns?